 Can it be fixed?

-Yes: stop playback and clean the video heads on the the player using an appropriate solvent and cotton swab.
-While you are at it, clean the tape path to prevent possible recontamination.
+Yes: stop playback and clean the video heads on the the player using an appropriate solvent and a piece of paper.
+While you are at it, clean the tape path with a cotton swab to prevent possible recontamination.

 There are several videos that can help you determine how to do this: